The Astrology Section

-A guide to the planetary conditions to help you plan your life more effectively.
+A guide to the planetary conditions in the next three months to help you plan your life more effectively -

-For a list of Jonathon's astrological publications click here
+For a list of Jonathon's astrological publications please click here

 To read about Jonathon's background in Astrology please click here

 For a description of charts and readings available please click here

 (Hopefully!) does what it says on the tin - a clear explanation of many of the words and phrases used in Traditional Astrology with diagrams to help.